ainsleyclark/nlp/README.md

 - Main production API URL sits at `https://nlp-vqyb5tu4fq-ew.a.run.app` **Note** - This will likely change.
 - The base URL of the application is `/api/v1` and must be prepended to every request.
-- A token must be passed for request to this application, it must be set as a header with the key of `X-Auth-Token` with a value of `vPz5LVNvYMLruAgy6BCMxM9F8FZYDpq6Bk3N`
+- A token must be passed for request to this application, it must be set as a header with the key of `X-Auth-Token`.

 ## Endpoints